whuang67/Udacity_MachineLearning/P6_Capstone/report.md

 | RF (ntree=300, mtry=2) |     99.99%     |     89.66%    |    99.98%    |    36.96%   |     100.00%     |     59.33%     |
 |  MLP N. Net (lr=.001)  |     89.11%     |     88.97%    |    29.90%    |    30.06%   |      57.37%     |     60.23%     |
 |   MLP N. Net (lr=.05)  |     89.10%     |     89.37%    |    24.25%    |    24.76%   |      58.06%     |     61.36%     |

+Even though the overall accuracies of our benchmark model is basically equal to the accuracies of the rest five models, the recall scores are much lower than others.
+We may think that the preformance of our benchmark model is OK, and the rest five are all more satisfactory than it.

+Obviously, the training accuracy, recall and precision of `Random Forest` algorithm are the best and extremely close to 100%.
+But the corresponding testing metrics are basically not different from the other testing metrics.
+Here, we can think that this algorithm over-fit our dataset.